-Not many studies have been done to examine bilberry specifically.
+Not many studies have examined bilberry specifically.
 Even fewer studies have been done in humans.
-Most of the suggestions about bilberry's effectiveness come from research on similar antioxidants, or from test tube and animal studies.
+Recommendations about bilberry come from research on similar antioxidants, or from test tube and animal studies.

 Chronic venous insufficiency

-Bilberry extracts are used in Europe to treat this condition, which occurs when valves in veins in the legs that carry blood to the heart are damaged.
-Some studies have reported improvements in symptoms, but most of the studies were poorly designed.
+In Europe, health care professionals use bilberry extracts to treat this condition, which occurs when valves in veins in the legs that carry blood to the heart are damaged.
+Studies have reported improvements in symptoms, but most were poorly designed.

-Bilberry leaves have traditionally been used to control blood sugar levels in people with diabetes.
+Traditionally, bilberry leaves have been used to control blood sugar levels in people with diabetes.
 Research shows that all berries help reduce the body's glucose response after eating a high sugar meal.
-Animal studies suggest bilberry may be effective for managing blood sugar levels.
-However, more research is needed.
+Studies suggest bilberry may be effective for managing blood sugar levels, particularly when combined with oatmeal.
+More research is needed.
 At this time, bilberry is not recommended to help manage diabetes.

-Animal studies have found that anthocyanosides may strengthen blood vessels, improve circulation, and prevent the oxidation of LDL ("bad") cholesterol, a major risk factor for atherosclerosis (plaque that blocks blood vessels, leading to heart attack and stroke).
-Research in people is needed.
+Studies show that anthocyanosides may strengthen blood vessels, improve circulation, and prevent the oxidation of LDL ("bad") cholesterol, a major risk factor for atherosclerosis (plaque that blocks blood vessels, leading to heart attack and stroke).
+More research is needed.

 Diarrhea and wounds

 Anthocyanosides found in bilberry fruits may also be useful for people with vision problems.
 During World War II, British fighter pilots reported improved nighttime vision after eating bilberry jam.
 Studies have shown mixed results, however.
-Bilberry has also been suggested as a treatment for retinopathy (damage to the retina) because anthocyanosides appear to help protect the retina.
-Bilberry has also been suggested as treatment to prevent cataracts.
-However, studies are lacking in both areas.
+Bilberry has been suggested as a treatment for retinopathy (damage to the retina) because anthocyanosides appear to help protect the retina.
+Bilberry has also exhibited protective effects against macular degeneration, glaucoma, and cataracts.
+However, studies are lacking.